cos-labs/share-analytics/README.md

 >
 > To sign up for updates about when new versions are released follow this repository and new fixes, features and releases will be emailed right to your inbox.

-### Adding a Widget
-Pressing the Plus button at the bottom of the dashboard will append a new widget onto the dashboard.

-### Removing a Widget
-pressing the X button in the top right hand corner of a particular widget will remove that widget from the dashboard.

-### Configuring a Widget
-pressing the cogs button immediately to the left of the X button in the top right hand corner of a particular widget will hide the chart momentarily, and instead display a list of options that are configurable for the chart.

 #### Chart Engine
 Change which charting library to use to render the chart.
 Choose from: